ftsrg/trainbenchmark/scripts/README.md

 * Maven 3
 * Python 3 (tested with 3.4)

-In the case of using virtual environment python3.4 interpreter is necessary.
-Find further information about virtual environments [here](#install-virtual-environment-optional).
+In the case of using virtual environment a Python 3.4 interpreter is necessary.
+For further information about virtual environments, read [here](#install-virtual-environment-optional).

 ### Installation guide